Join us for the Online 2021 DDP International Conference, Canada from June 14-16.

 They will be joined by featured presenters including Dr. Patricia Vickers, Indigenous teacher, artist, psychotherapist and spiritual director; Dr. Helen Minnis, Professor of Child and Adolescent Psychiatry at the University of Glasgow; Dr. Jon Baylin, Clinical Psychologist and author; Hon.
 Dr. Jean Augustine CBE, advocate for social justice and former politician; and Randy Maldonado, Licensed Clinical Social Worker and DDPI RESJ Committee member.

 More information about this exciting event can be found on the Online 2021 DDP International Conference page including booking information and the conference programme.
+All conference times given are in EST (Eastern Standard Time).

 You can book your place directly by visiting the link below: